-Figure 5 reveals the high levels of fragmentation and degradation of the natural Garden Route Granite Fynbos vegetation.
-The riverine areas are highly impacted currently by the infestation of invasive alien plants, e.g., Acacia mearnsii (black wattle) and clearings around artificial dams and a quarry in the area is evident.
+The landscape within which the proposed development sites lies has high levels of transformation, fragmentation and degradation of the natural Garden Route Shale Fynbos and Knysna Sand Fynbos vegetation.
+The riverine area close to and on the western side of the site is infested with invasive alien plants, e.g., Acacia mearnsii (black wattle) and the landscape further north of the site is infested with pine (Pinus radiata) and blue gum trees (Eucalyptus globules).

-Current landuse of the Garden Route Granite Fynbos areas in and around the proposed site has already transformed the natural vegetation once present on site.
-The proposed site is intensively grazed and planted with pasture grass, and likely cleared frpasture/crop agriculture in the past.
-Small, isolated sections of the site are infested with black wattle (a Category II invader).
-The high density of fences and access roads, the high intensity historical landuse, the current wide variety of landuses and increased traffic around remaining natural vegetation fragments in the landscape has severely limited natural ecological function and processes present before anthropogenic transformation.
+Current landuse of the Garden Route Shale Fynbos and Knysna Sand Fynbos areas in and around the proposed site has already transformed the natural vegetation once present on site.
+The proposed site is overgrown with pioneer grass species, and cleared for crop agriculture in the past.
+The high density of fences and access roads, the high intensity historical landuse and the current wide variety of landuses around remaining natural vegetation fragments in the landscape has severely limited natural ecological function and processes present before anthropogenic transformation.